tytrusty/tytrusty.github.io/_posts/2017-3-26-WeekNine.md

 ---

 ### What did you do this past week?
 I finished up the allocator project.
 Things went smoothly so there wasn't any pressure to get things done before the deadline.
-Outside of OOP I took my test a test for language credit in Chinese.
+Outside of OOP I took a test for language credit in Chinese.
 I was nervous about this since I have been learning independently for almost a year and I had yet to be tested in my ability.
 Fortunately, things ended up going well and I got enough credit to fulfill my degree requirement.

 ### What's in your way?
 I have a decent amount of work in my other courses so that's the main thing in my way.
 In OOP, the next test is still over a month away, which makes the next projects and quizzes the only thing I am concerned about.
 With OOP and my other classes, it will be a challenge to stay on top of the OOP reading and class content this week.
 But looking at these things in a positive light, all this can be seen as a good exercise in my time management skills.